comfuzio/ps5-linux-loader/README.md

 chmod +x ./m2_exec.sh
 sudo ./m2_exec.sh
 ```

+Then follow the same instructions again as the previous section.

 In order to always boot Linux from your M.2, you can edit the label at `/boot/efi/cmdline.txt` from `root=LABEL=ubuntu2604` to `root=LABEL=ubuntu2604-m2`.